 #14: Bikequity looks at intersecting issues of class, money, and identity.
-Coming in fall, 2017
+Book format, in-print, good stuff.

-#15:True Trans Bike Rebel focuses on experiences around bicycling by folks who are transgender and gender nonconforming
+#15:True Trans Bike Rebel, guest edited by Lydia Rogue, focuses on experiences around bicycling by folks who are transgender and gender nonconforming

 You may be interested in the Taking the Lane audiobook or the Bikenomics zine…